-Minda Kosei Aluminum Wheel Private Limited ("the Company") is a private limited company incorporated on 23 March 2015 under the Companies Act, 2013.
+Minda Kosei Aluminum Wheel Private Limited ("the Company") is a private limited company incorporated on 23 March 2015 under the Companies Act, 2013 having its registered office at is B-64/1 Industrial Area, Wazirpur New Delhi.
 It is a venture between Minda Industries Limited and Kosei International Trade and Investment Co.
 Limited.
-The Company is primarily engaged in the business of manufacturing and supply of Aluminium alloy wheels
+The Company is primarily engaged in the business of manufacturing and supply of Aluminium alloy wheels.